opengeospatial/ogcapi-tiles/README.md

 ## Overview

-IMPORTANT NOTE: The description in this README.md can be older than the one in the [standard](standard) draft.
-In case of discrepancy the standard draft takes precedence.
+IMPORTANT NOTE: This section is old The [standard](standard) candidate takes precedence.

 ### Maps